 After you complete the initial follow-up campaign, you cannot drop the ball.
-One-to-one follow-up continues.
+This is a critical part of your marketing funnel, and the step at which many advisors fail to act.
+One-to-one follow-up must continue.
 Map out the communications you send based on the action or inaction of the lead.

 How and what do you communicate at each step?
 What is the follow-up action?
 What happens if the lead:

 - What do prospects experience when they call, email, text, or message your firm?

 - Are you setting expectations at each touch point?